 You’re relying on Google rankings to maintain competitive positioning.
 You’ve already lost ground to competitors building AI search presence.
 The companies winning in AI search aren’t the ones with highest domain authority.
 They’re the ones publishing comprehensive, structured answers to buyer questions first.

-AI Citation Share measures the percentage of buyer queries in a category where an AI platform recommends your company versus competitors, with the top-cited company in a category capturing 3.7x more inbound leads than the second-place competitor (AthenaHQ analysis of 768,000 citations).
+AI Citation Share measures the percentage of buyer queries in a category where an AI platform recommends your company versus competitors.
+The top-cited company in a category captures 3.7x more inbound leads than the second-place competitor.
+AthenaHQ analyzed 768,000 citations and found this pattern.

 Google SEO vs AI Search: The Positioning Comparison